kevgo/text-runner/documentation/user-defined-actions.md

   depending on the type of formatter, this output is printed or not
 - **warn:** to signal a warning to the user (but keep the test passing)
 - **skip:** call this to skip the current test
-- **name:** overrides how the current activity is called in the test output
+- **name:** overrides how the current action is called in the test output
 - **stdout** and **stderr:**
   streams that you can pipe output of commands you run into
 - **console:**